 A concluding panel discussion will be held on the morning of 22 November in which guest experts and representatives of civil society organizations will participate.
-The report of the side event scheduled by civil society organizations will be presented at this time.
+The report of the side event scheduled by civil society organizations will be presented prior to the panel discussion.